 ^aClass I units mean small municipal waste combustion units subject to this subpart that are located at municipal waste combustion plants with an aggregate plant combustion capacity more than 250 tons per day of municipal solid waste.
 See §60.1465 for definitions.

-Table 4 of Subpart AAAA to Part 60-Requirements for Continuous Emission Monitoring Systems (CEMS)
+Table 4 to Subpart AAAA of Part 60-Requirements for Continuous Emission Monitoring Systems (CEMS)